Need assistance in choosing the right insurance plan?

 Factors to consider before investing for a year

-When creating an investment plan for one year, you need to consider multiple factors beyond just returns.
+When creating an investment plan for 1 year, you need to consider multiple factors beyond just returns.
 Evaluating these aspects helps ensure your investment aligns with your financial situation and goals.

 Risk